 The Vancouver Unitarians are a welcoming congregation with shared values and diverse beliefs.
 Our campus at 49th and Oak is a safe haven for honest reflection and joyful communication.
 We are governed democratically and abide by a shared covenant to encourage healthy relations.

 We offer Sunday services, pastoral care, music and choir, a variety of all-ages programming for spiritual development, a vibrant youth program, and a host of volunteer action groups.
-Whatever your background and interests, you’ll find community at UCV.
+Whatever your background and interests, you’ll find community with the Vancouver Unitarians.

 The Sanctuary at 49th & Oak

 Vancouver Unitarians have been part of Vancouver’s religious and cultural life since 1909, and we’re proud of our role in advocating for pluralism and equal rights for all in civic life.
 Our Sanctuary at 49th and Oak was one of the first spaces in Canada to host same-sex marriages, and has been a venue for countless social and environmental justice events.